Conferences and workshops

 Annual Suburban Studies Lecture by Prof. Paul Oliver - June 2006

 On Wednesday 7 June 2006, Professor Paul Oliver came to Kingston University to deliver the Annual Suburban Studies Lecture, which also featured as part of this year's Suburban Futures Programme.
 Professor Oliver was the principle author of Dunroamin, the seminal study of Britain's interwar suburbia first published in 1981.
-To mark this 25th anniversary, the Centre for Suburban Studies presented Professor Oliver with a specially-made cake in the shape of a pair of semi-detached houses.
+To mark this 25th anniversary, the Suburban Studies Group presented Professor Oliver with a specially-made cake in the shape of a pair of semi-detached houses.

 Dunroamin was a defence of the interwar suburbs against the concerted disdain of the planning and architectural establishments in the postwar years.
 Oliver and his co-authors, Ian Davis and Ian Bentley, argued that the suburbs were not merely spec-built sprawl but the reflection of a coherent system of values revolving around home, family, stability and individualism.
 While these values have been attacked as a hindrance to the development of community spirit, the suburbs proved much more resilient than alternative housing forms in resisting the social breakdown of the 1970s.